ryanw-mobile/GMap2ICal/README.md

 ## Todo list

+- No.1 issue: properly design the UI for dynamic window size (without ConstraintLayout?)
 - Exception handling
 - Migrate Retrofit to Ktor
 - The presentation for driving starting and ending locations is to be improved.
 This is because the location data (